-Learnerships are generally funded by a relevant SETA.
-Since the cost of learnerships varies across SETA’s and types/levels of qualifications, you should contact the relevant SETA for more information.
+A relevant QCTO generally funds learnership programmes.
+Since the cost of learnership programmes varies across QCTOs and types/levels of qualifications, you should contact the relevant QCTO for more information.

 Will the learner be paid?

-There is a specified minimum learner allowance that must be paid to unemployed learners in a learnership.
-This is not a salary but covers expenses like travel and meals.
-Again, you should contact the relevant SETA for more information.
+A specified minimum learner allowance must be paid to unemployed learners in a learnership.
+It is not a salary but covers expenses like travel and meals.
+Again, you should contact the relevant QCTO for more information.

 Learnerships will last as long as it takes to complete the qualification.
-This means that if the duration of the qualification is two years, then the learnership will last for that period of time.
+So, for example, if the qualification duration is two years, then the learnership will last for that period.

 What does a learner receive on completion?

-During the learnership, learners will be required to complete assignments, tasks and practical tests and projects.
-They will be formally assessed in the classroom and workplace.
+During the learnership, learners must complete assignments, tasks, practical tests, and projects.
+In addition, they will be formally assessed in the classroom and workplace.

-If all these assignments are completed successfully, they will be awarded an NQF-registered qualification, which is recognized nationally.
-They will receive a certificate stating the qualification and the area of skill development.
+If all these assignments are completed successfully, they will be awarded an NQF-registered qualification recognised nationally.
+In addition, they will receive a certificate stating the qualification and the area of skill development.